 National surveys of Peregrine Falcon breeding populations have been carried out every five years in Canada since 1970 (Holroyd and Banasch 2012).
-These surveys indicate that the number of sites occupied by the Peregrine Falcon anatum/tundrius has increased, 4 surpassing the size of the known historical population in some regions (COSEWIC 2007: Holroyd and Banasch 2012).
-In 2005, the Peregrine Falcon anatum/tundrius population occupied 556 sites, whereas in 2010, it occupied approximately 610 sites (Holroyd and Banasch 2012; A. Franke, pers. comm.
+These surveys indicate that the number of sites occupied by the Peregrine Falcon anatum/tundrius has increased, 5 surpassing the size of the known historical population in some regions (COSEWIC 2007; Holroyd and Banasch 2012).
+In 2005, the Peregrine Falcon anatum/tundrius population occupied 556 sites, whereas in 2010 it occupied approximately 610 sites (Holroyd and Banasch 2012; A. Franke, pers. comm.
 2013).
 Because the national surveys are primarily carried out at known breeding sites, the upward trend does not necessarily reflect the total Peregrine Falcon anatum/tundrius population in Canada (Holroyd and Banasch 2012).
 At a local scale, the trend may be different than that detected in national surveys, as in the case of inland Labrador (Brazil 2005).
 These population estimates are lower than the true population size since the breeding area extends over a vast northern landscape that is mostly unsurveyed, where there could be several thousand falcons (COSEWIC 2007; USFWS 2008a).
 These individuals likely constitute the majority of the Canadian population.
-By 1969, the population in northern Canada was estimated at 7,500 pairs (Fyfe 1969).
-According to a recent analysis based on mark-recapture data from banded Peregrine Falcons in North America and Greenland between 1970 and 2010, the breeding population migrating along the Atlantic and Central flyways was estimated at approximately 93,000 adults.
-At the turn of the century, the number of adult and juvenile Peregrine Falcons using these two flyways was roughly 125,500 (A. Franke, pers comm.
-2015).
+In 1969, Fyfe (1969) estimated the population in northern Canada at 7,500 breeding pairs.
+Based on a recent analysis using mark-recapture data for banded Peregrine Falcons in northern North America and Greenland between 1970 and 2010, the northern breeding population has been estimated at more than 15,000 pairs (Franke 2016).
+In addition, there could be up to 30,000 non-breeding adults(Franke 2016).

-The upward trend observed in national surveys between 1970 and 2010 is supported by data from migratory bird observatories in North America, which also show an increase in the Peregrine Falcon anatum/tundrius population from the 1970s to the early 2000s (Farmer et al. 2008).
+The upward trend observed in national surveys between 1970 and 2010 is supported by data from migratory bird observatories in North America, which also show an increase in the Peregrine Falcon anatum/tundrius population from 1970 to the early 2000s (Farmer et al. 2008).